Skip to Main Content

 What Types of Kickbacks Are There?

-Any kind of unearned restitution can qualify as a kickback, so healthcare kickbacks can come in a number of different forms:
+Understanding the various forms these illegal arrangements can take is crucial for identifying potential violations.
+Any kind of unearned restitution can qualify as a kickback, so healthcare kickbacks can come in a number of different forms.
+Common examples of kickbacks in healthcare include:

 Alternatively, companies may try to make kickbacks look like legitimate payments for services rendered.
 For instance, they may offer high payments to doctors and disguise them as speaking fees or research funding grants.